SneezyG/Store/README.md

 # Store
-Web application for a bulk store
+A point-of-sale Web application for a bulk store